 Come spring, fans flock to T-Mobile Park to catch a glimpse of the Mariners on the field.
 Though the Mariners aren’t known for their winning streak, Seattle fans are fiercely loyal to their team.
 The spirit of fellow fans will more than make up for anything that happens on the field.
 Grab a hot dog, sit out in the sun, and cheer on the Mariners as they take on a rival team.
-Check out their 2021 schedule then stay tuned for information on 2021 single game tickets.

 The Sounders are one of Seattle’s newer, yet most exciting, sports clubs.
 Though Lumen Field is home to the Seahawks come fall, in the spring it's the Seattle Sounders that take the field all spring long.
 Pack bright blue and green gear for the game and you’ll blend right in with the team’s die-hard fans.

 These games are as much about the sport as they are about the experience, so whether you’re familiar with soccer or just love the stadium atmosphere, head down to cheer on the Sounders—beer in hand, of course.
-Stay tuned to their website for the release of 2021 single game tickets.

 Where Seattle gets social.
 By design.